awsdocs/aws-systems-manager-user-guide/doc_source/integration-github-ansible.md

 1. In **Command parameters**, do the following:
    + In **Source Type**, select **GitHub**\.
-   + In the **Source Info** box, type the required information to access the source in the following format:
+   + In the **Source Info** box, enter the required information to access the source in the following format\.

      ```
      {